Skip to Content

 We are living through a sorting event most of us do not yet recognize as one.

-We have done this before.
-Twice.
-Both times, the people who came through were neither the ones who refused the new medium nor the ones who surrendered to it.
-They were the ones who knew which part of being human the new medium was trying to take, and who built the small, patient practices that protected it.
+Both times, the people who came through were not the ones who refused the new medium, nor the ones who surrendered to it.
+They were the ones who understood what the new medium made easier, what it made weaker, and which part of being human had to be practiced more deliberately because of it.

 References